Brown anole: Mating

 Male anoles have a flap that extends below their neck called a "dewlap".
 Dewlap extension occurs alongside a number of behaviors exhibited by the brown anole, namely during courtship.
 In an experiment by Richard Tokarz, an experimental group of male brown anoles underwent a surgery that rendered them unable to extend their dewlaps; a control group of male anoles were subject to the same surgery, but without the final step, so they retained the ability to extend their dewlap.
 Males and females were then put together in an enclosure; the experimental males took more time to begin mating when in the presence of females and mating took longer.
-Control males were more quick to mate and mated more quickly.
+Control males were more quick to begin mating and finished mating more quickly.

 A separate study suggests that the dominant male in a territory is more influential over the mating partners of a female than female mate choice.
 During observation, females that mated with multiple males did so because dominance over a territory transferred between males, while the female remained in the same territory.
 There were no observations of female brown anoles seeking out different males or entering a new territory.

 Additionally, female brown anoles are more likely to participate in mating behaviors in the presence of precipitation.